 Also, as with many other congested city centres, the time difference for travelling between Bangkok and Pattaya would be quicker to travel from home in Pattaya to an office in Bangkok rather than live on the outskirts of the city and traverse one side to the other by car.
 It could also allow people to work remotely part of the week, merely going into Bangkok as and when required to visit the office or hold meetings there.

-Some wealthy Bangkokians will for sure consider living in this 5 bedroom luxury house on 1 Rai of land in a secured village
+Some wealthy Bangkokians will for sure consider living in this 5 bedroom luxury house in a secured village